linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/Black-Scholes Option Pricing Model.md

 Strike price = 88.00

 Time remaining to expiration $= 2$ years

-Current bond price  $= \$  83.96$
+Current bond price $= \$83.96$

 Expected return volatility $=$ Standard deviation

 $$
-= 10 \% \text{perannum}
+= 10 \% \text{per annum}
 $$

 Risk-free rate $= 6\%$ per annum

 The Black-Scholes model would give an option value of  \$8.116.
 There is no reason to suspect that this value generated by the model is incorrect.
 However, let us change the problem slightly.
-Instead of a strike price of\$ 88, let us make the strike price \$100.25.
-The Black-Scholes option pricing model would give a fair value of \$2.79.
+Instead of a strike price of $88, let us make the strike price $100.25.
+The Black-Scholes option pricing model would give a fair value of $2.79.
 Is there any reason to believe this is incorrect?
-Well, consider that this is a call option on a zero-coupon bond that will never have a value greater than its maturity value of \$100.
-Consequently, a call option with a strike price of \$100.25 must have a value of zero.
+Well, consider that this is a call option on a zero-coupon bond that will never have a value greater than its maturity value of $100.
+Consequently, a call option with a strike price of $100.25 must have a value of zero.
 Yet, the Black-Scholes option pricing model tells us that the value is 2.79!
 In fact, if we assume a higher expected volatility, the Black-Scholes model would give an even greater value for the call option.

 Why is the Black-Scholes model off by so much in our illustration?
 The answer is that there are three assumptions underlying the Black-Scholes model that limit its use in pricing options on fixed income instruments.

 The first assumption is that the probability distribution for the underlying asset's prices assumed by the Black-Scholes model permits some probability—no matter how small—that the price can take on any positive value.
 But in the case of a zero-coupon bond, the price cannot take on a value above  \$100.
 In the case of a coupon bond, we know that the price cannot exceed the sum of the coupon payments plus the maturity value.
-For example, for a five-year 10\%$  coupon bond with a maturity value of 100, the price cannot be greater than \$150 (five coupon payments of \$10 plus the maturity value of 100).
+For example, for a five-year 10\% coupon bond with a maturity value of 100, the price cannot be greater than $150 (five coupon payments of $10 plus the maturity value of 100).
 Thus, unlike stock prices, bond prices have a maximum value.
 The only way that a bond's price can exceed the maximum value is if negative interest rates are permitted.
 While there have been instances where negative interest rates have occurred outside the United States, users of option pricing models assume that this outcome cannot occur.
 Consequently, any probability distribution for prices assumed by an option pricing model that permits bond prices to be higher than the maximum bond value could generate nonsensical option prices.
 The Black-Scholes model does allow bond prices to exceed the maximum bond value (or, equivalently, assumes that interest rates can be negative).

 The second assumption of the Black-Scholes model is that the short-term interest rate is constant over the life of the option.
 Yet the price of an interest rate option will change as interest rates change.
 A change in the short-term interest rate changes the rates along the yield curve.
 Therefore, for interest rate options it is clearly inappropriate to assume that the short-term rate will be constant.